6.1 – Protests

 6.1.1 – Stewards investigate incidents post-race and distribute penalties which are submitted by drivers via the penalty submission form available in Discord

-6.1.2 – Protests must be submitted before 23:59 GMT on the Saturday after the race.
+6.1.2 – Protests must be submitted before 23:59 GMT on the Friday after the race.
 Protests submitted after this will not be investigated

 6.1.3 – Drivers must indicate their lap of the reported incident, not the other driver’s